 In other words, they was conditioned to hate themselves and believe in the system oppressing them.
 They never managed to break free from this conditioning.
 Again, it's almost eerie how this story does not bring up religion at all.
 I mean, compare the slavery in the USA.
 The white slave-owners was Christian, so their slaves turned Christian as well.. starting preaching about how Moses fought against slavery!
 So, my question really isn't why they didn't run.
 Instead, it's why they didn't turn to philosophy or religion.
 They need to escape in their own heads before they can escape in the outside world.

 It's probably an intentional wallbanger, designed to frustrate and enrage the audience.
 It's the oposite of anvilicious, really...
 If they had started running or preaching, the plot would have been reduced to "will they win or lose"...
 Much easier to digest, and also far less interesting in the long run.
 It would have made the story so much easier to shrug off afterwards...

 They've been conditioned from birth to do as instructed and accept their fate.
 At Hailsham, they were fed the information without being explicitly told (as Miss Lucy says) so they would acclimatise themselves to their fate slowly enough that when it finally hits them, it's like something they've known all along and will accept.
 Also, escape is feared; that's what the stories at Hailsham about escaped children getting killed is about.
+It's explicitly manifested in their adult lives when Ruth refuses to go through a locked gate on the path down to the beach.
 They don't run because they associate the notion of escaping with death and suffering.